 ©Bryan Phillips June 2026

-There are very few landscape studies on this scale, although Shapwick by Mick Aston springs to mind, and certainly nothing has been done in Milton Abbas, which is a shame but also an opportunity for the future.
+There are very few landscape studies on this scale, although the Shapwick Project, Somerset, by Mick Aston springs to mind, and certainly nothing has been done in Milton Abbas, which is a shame but also an opportunity for the future.
+The downland excavations reported in this book are some of the very few done in Wessex.
+Since the research concluded before 2000 there are no LiDAR results.
+Today these are very revealing and include Milton Abbas and thus presenting us with a splendid opportunity for landscape archaeology.

 The age and location of the various types of barrows also hints at ancient locations of burial and ritual.
-Below is Stable, or Staple barrow, a neolithic long barrow of 3000-5000 BC sitting on the parish boundary as described in a perambulation of 1381.
+Below is Stable, or Staple barrow, a neolithic long barrow of 3000-5000 BC sitting on the parish boundary as described in a perambulation of 1384.
 All these were known, used and named in Anglo-Saxon times.
+We have, from A D Mills all the names of fields, streets and farms which are mostly Anglo-Saxon names.